 Inventors: Thomas Austin, Ben Allen, Michael Purcell, Jeffrey W. Kaeli, Frederic Jaffre, Robin Littlefield

-Overview: Traditional marine thrusters include two or more symmetrically distributed blades, built into or mounted to a marine craft.
-Aquatic vehicles generally employ one or more thrusters for propulsion and one or more actuators for maneuverability and propulsion.
-There is a demand for a low cost marine thruster and one that simplifies propulsion, maneuverability, and manufacturing to a single device would decrease associated costs, maintenance, and potential failure modes.
+Overview: Autonomous Underwater Vehicles (AUVs) are typically higher in cost than Remotely Operated Underwater Vehicles (ROVs) and come with operational limitations.
+There is an increased demand for AUVs due to increases in demand for oil and the heightened need for maritime security.
+Traditional marine thrusters include two or more symmetrically distributed blades and aquatic vehicles generally employ one or more thrusters for propulsion and one or more actuators for maneuverability and propulsion.
+A low-cost AUV system, one that simplifies propulsion, maneuverability, and manufacturing to a single device would decrease associated costs, maintenance, and potential failure modes.